sofianefarkhani/projet-i3-sneaker/config/config-doc.md

 > takeFromLocalSource: True

 Accepts a boolean.
-Tells the loader to fetch the images from a local directory, set in the next variable.
+Tells the loader to fetch the images from a local directory (when True), or from an FTP server (when False).

 > localImgSrc: ../img/test/